QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 Cluster 1 runs its master service with 8 slaves in one of its 4 hosts, and other 24 slave services on another 3 hosts with 8 slaves each.
 Cluster 2 has the same structure as cluster 1.

-So, totally we have 64+32+32=128 slaves deployed.
+So, cluster 0, 1, 2 have 64, 32, 32 slaves deployed respectively.
 Notice the slave number of each cluster is a power of 2.

 ## Deploy and Run Clusters